25+ Hilarious Butterball Help Line Calls to Share This Thanksgiving

 Keeping it cooking

 One mom called in to share how her little girl had asked if they could slow-roast the turkey for three or four days because she liked how it made the house smell.
-The experts at the Butterball Turkey Talk-Line told her that the turkey should only stay in the oven for a few hours and that it wasn’t a good idea to leave it cooking for four days!
+The experts at the Butterball Turkey Talk-Line told her that the turkey should only stay in the oven for a few hours and that it wasn’t a good idea to leave it cooking for four days.
+(These hacks to get rid of household odours are much more effective!)

 It’s a wrap